warm-milk-foam/forensics-notes/Chapter5.md

 ```
 To get the flag at Flag_0.zip
 Also btw your directory will be littered and your CPU will die
+So be careful when running bruteforces, they usually will have some hint nodding to them

 ## Conclusion
 There are more methods in which flags can be hidden in zip files like metadata, etc